Greetings from the Veg IPM team! This week we’re welcoming 3 scouts for southern New Jersey farms: Kris Szymanski, Nick Vergara, and Renee Carter.

 Flea beetle surrounded by feeding damage.
 Picture by Maria Cramer.

-Flea beetle remain active in various cole crops.
+Flea beetle activity seems to be slowing down some, but they are still active in some cole crops.
 This year, they have been especially prevalent in lacinato kale, Napa cabbage and bok choy.
 Young plants are especially vulnerable to attack from flea beetles.
 The treatment threshold for flea beetles in heading cole crops is 50% infestation.

 Left: Diamondback moth caterpillar, showing characteristic tapering at each end.
 Right: Imported cabbageworm caterpillar showing characteristic fuzziness.
 Pictures by Maria Cramer.

-We’re seeing caterpillar activity (imported cabbageworm in the North and diamondback moth in the South) in cabbage and other cole crops.
+We continue to see caterpillar activity in heading cole crops.
 Treatment thresholds vary between crops and growth stage, but for heading cole crops between early vegetative and cupping, the treatment threshold is 30%.
-At this stage, sprayable Bt products (IRAC 11A) such as Dipel, Xentari, or Javelin can be effective on young imported cabbage worm caterpillars.
+As heads form, the treatment threshold goes down to just 5% infestation.
+For very small caterpillars, sprayable Bt products (IRAC 11A) such as Dipel, Xentari, or Javelin can be effective on young imported cabbage worm caterpillars.
 Other materials approved for caterpillar control include Entrust/Radiant (IRAC 5), Proclaim (IRAC 6), Torac (IRAC 21A), and Exirel (IRAC 28).
-Diamondback moth has resistance to many insecticide groups, and pyrethroids (IRAC 3A) are not effective for their management.
+Diamondback moth (the primary caterpillar found in southern NJ) has resistance to many insecticide groups, and pyrethroids (IRAC 3A) are not effective for their management.
 For Bt products and contact insecticides, coverage on the undersides the leaves is essential.

 Diseases

-Please consult the Mid-Atlantic Commercial Vegetable Production Guide for a more comprehensive list of materials that are labeled for specific crops and pests.
+As always, please consult the Mid-Atlantic Commercial Vegetable Production Guide for a more comprehensive list of materials that are labeled for specific crops and pests.
 As always, be sure to follow label rates and application instructions.